-The British Colonel Nicholson refused to allow his officers to do manual labour for the enemy, citing the Geneva convention and immediately entered a battle with the Japanese Colonel Saito.
-Nicholson was tortured and punished but wouldn’t give in and won a major victory over the Colonel Saito after much endurance, pain and agony.
+The British Colonel Nicholson refused to allow his officers to do manual labour for the enemy alongside the soldiers, citing the Geneva convention and immediately entered a battle with the Japanese Colonel Saito.
+Nicholson was tortured and punished, but wouldn’t give in and won a major victory over the Colonel Saito after much endurance, pain and agony.
 The soldiers were all proud of him and cheered when Saito finally gave in and released Nicholson from solitary confinement.
-But Colonel Nicholson was still a POW and it seemed that after that major victory, the victory went to his head and instead of being in defiance of the enemy, he instead began to cooperate with the enemy.
-He told Colonel Saito how much better he could build the bridge and how his soldiers would listen to him so Colonel Saito put him in charge of the building project and the British Colonel helped the Japanese and worked for them to prove a point: that the British could work hard and make something better than the Japanese – which I guess you could say was pride!
+But Colonel Nicholson was still a POW and it seemed that after this major victory, the victory went to his head and instead of being in defiance of the enemy, he began to willingly co-operate with the enemy.
+He told Colonel Saito that he could build the bridge much better than the Japanese and said that his soldiers would listen to him and do what he said.
+The Japanese Colonel cleverly agreed and put the British Colonel in charge of the building project.
+Colonel Nicholson told his men, “We can teach these barbarians a lesson in Western methods and efficiency that will put them to shame.
+We’ll show them what the British soldier is capable of doing…It’s going to be a proper bridge.
+Now here again, I know the men.
+It’s essential that they should take a pride in their job”.
+So the British Colonel helped the Japanese and worked for them to prove a point: that the British could work hard and make something better than the Japanese – which I guess you could say was pride!

 Although Nicholson believes the construction is a “good idea” because it builds the men’s morale and re-establishes discipline, Clipton doubts the bridge’s benefits, because it ultimately serves the Japanese purpose and could be considered treasonous: